matt-chv/mmWrt/README.md

 Not planned yet but considered:

-* reads and loads .bin
+* reads and loads .bin from DCA1000
   * record BB signals in .bin
   * 3D targets and scene rendering with imaging side by side radar
   * Swerling's scattering